A series of 15-minute webcasts

 Episode 10 – Brachial Plexus Injuries after Serious Trauma

 In this fascinating episode, Emma Lyons discussed brachial plexus injuries after serious trauma with Mr Tom Quick, a Consultant Orthopaedic Surgeon specialising in peripheral nerve injury.
-Mr Quick provided a fascinating insight into brachial plexus injuries in the context of spinal cord injuries and discussed whether damage to the nerves can come about after primary trauma.
+Mr Quick provided a valuable insight into brachial plexus injuries in the context of spinal cord injuries and discussed whether damage to the nerves can come about after primary trauma.
 He examined how injury to the brachial plexus is often overlooked, what the main symptoms are and what treating clinicians, case managers, carers and family members need to look out for.
 Mr Quick also covered the treatment that is currently on offer (and in development) for injuries to the brachial plexus.

 Episode 9 - The surprising link between pain and nutrition